samyk/magspoof/README.md

 Additionally, if you're using a Chip card with Coin, you **still** need to bring your actual credit card to dip, however because MagSpoof can disable Chip-and-PIN (see below), it does **not** require you to bring your card with you.

-The Chip-and-PIN disabling functionality has been implemented.
+The Chip-and-PIN disabling functionality has been implemented, albeit not tested.

 -----